-- 1. Pass out the Debate Worksheet. - 2.
-Start by using the Intro Presentation to go over general debate information and introduce the activity. - Make sure students know and understand what a debate is (slide 2). - Have students respond the Journal Prompt on the presentation (slide 3) "what is a credible source and how do you know?" and record their answer on the Debate Worksheet (Worksheet #1). - Talk about credible sources and how to find them.
-More info in detailed background section (slide 4). - Introduce the debate topics and ask students to record their stance as pro or con on each debate topic in the Debate Worksheet (slide 5, Column 1 on Worksheet #6). - Go over the rules of debate, making sure students have a clear understanding of acceptable debate behavior (slide 6). - 3.
-Divide the class into 6 groups and assign topics and roles (3 topics, 2 argument sides per topic = 6 groups).
-Students should list their topic and circle Pro or Con on their Debate Worksheet (Worksheet #2) - 4.
+1. Pass out the Debate Worksheet.

+9-12 Marine Mammal Debate Activity Start by using the Intro Presentation to go over general debate information and introduce the activity.
+Make sure students know and understand what a debate is (slide 2).
+Have students respond the Journal Prompt on the presentation (slide 3) "what is a credible source and how do you know?" and record their answer on the Debate Worksheet (Worksheet #1).
+Talk about credible sources and how to find them.
+More info in detailed background section (slide 4).
+Introduce the debate topics and ask students to record their stance as pro or con on each debate topic in the Debate Worksheet #1).
+Commented [CL1]: RO: Reflective Observation Debate Worksheet (slide 5, Column 1 on Worksheet #6).
+Go over the rules of debate, making sure students have a clear understanding of acceptable debate behavior (slide 6).
+3. Divide the class into 6 groups and assign topics and roles (3 topics, 2 argument sides per topic = 6 groups).
+Students should list their topic and circle Pro or Con on their Debate Worksheet (Worksheet #2) 4.
 If time allows, let students talk through their topic and come up with a research plan.

-Class Period 2-4 - Debate Preparation

-- 1. Break class into assigned groups for planning and research time.
-They should fill out their Debate Worksheet as they research and plan (Worksheet #3-5) - 2.
+Class Period 2-4 - Debate Preparation Break class into assigned groups for planning and research time.
+They should fill out their Debate Worksheet as they research and plan (Worksheet #3-5) Commented [CL2]: AC: Abstract Conceptualization 2.
 Make sure to check-in with each group to assess how they are handling the assignment.

-Class Period 5 - Debate

-- 1. Make sure to have 6 Debate Grading Rubrics so you can grade as you watch and monitor debates. - 2.
-Review the rules of debate with the students (the debate rules are found in the detailed information section). - 3.
+Let groups practice their introductions and arguments with the teacher so all group members understand and feel comfortable presenting the arguments.
+Commented [CL3]: AE: Active Experimentation Class Period 5 - Debate 1.
+Make sure to have 6 Debate Grading Rubrics so you can grade as you watch and monitor debates.
+2. Review the rules of debate with the students (the debate rules are found in the detailed information section).
 Be sure students have their Debate Worksheets in front of them as well as a writing utensil.
-During the debates, students should record on their worksheet (Worksheet #6): - Pro arguments - Con arguments - Final stance - 4.
-Each debate topic should have 15 minutes to debate.
-Monitor the debates to keep them on pace and following the debate rules. - 5.
-Be sure each group shakes hands at end of debates. - 6.
-Have students turn in their Debate Worksheet for a grade.
+During the debates, students should record on their worksheet (Worksheet #6): Pro arguments Con argumentsFinal stance Each debate topic should have 15 minutes to debate.
+Monitor the debates to keep them on pace and following the debate rules.
+5. Be sure each group shakes hands at end of debates.
+6. Have students turn in their Debate Worksheet for a grade.
 Follow up Questions

-- Similar to researching a credible source, how can you tell when a business or organization is responsible? - What is your favorite restaurant and why? (do they provide good customer service and reliability?) - What can you do if you feel that you need to speak out on a topic? - At school? - At home? - o In life?
+- What can you do if you feel that you need to speak out on a topic?
+At school? •

+- At home?In life?

+South Carolina Aquarium